 - Your specified panning effect level may not be applied when shooting under bright light (such as on sunny summer days), or when shooting slow subjects.

-The following subjects or shooting conditions may prevent suitable subject blur correction with lenses supporting mode.
+The following subjects or shooting conditions may prevent subject blur guide display and suitable subject blur correction with lenses supporting mode.